The Hair and Makeup Trends to Try This Fall, According to the Experts

 L'Oreal Paris

-Extended Tan
+Extended Tans

 "With fall just around the corner, you can say goodbye to your sun-kissed tan.
 Or do you have to?
 Applying a great bronzer ensures you keep your fabulous tan throughout the fall season.
 I would recommend using a large powder brush to create a 3-shaped motion across your face.
-Start at your hairline, then slowly drag your powder brush to the temples of your face, towards the bottom of your cheekbones and end at your jawline.
+Start at your hairline, then slowly drag your powder brush to the temples of your face, toward the bottom of your cheekbones and end at your jawline.

 This will create that gorgeous summer glow, which we don’t want to say goodbye to.
-To achieve this look, I recommend NARS’ award-winning Bronzing Powder.
-This product creates the look of perfectly sun-kissed skin and is great for every skin tone." -Sheena Sujan, Celebrity Makeup Expert
+To achieve this look, I recommend NARS’s award-winning bronzing powder.
+This product creates the look of perfectly sun-kissed skin and is great for every skin tone."

 $40 at NARS Cosmetics